 Education and training in the ACJ’s Print Media stream are designed to turn incoming students into capable journalists who, by the time they graduate, are ready to perform confidently in any newsroom.

 Learning to report daily news events and developing stories, Print students are taught to enhance their news-gathering and news-writing skills in an incremental manner.
-Their field experience is recorded using multiple tools.
-Text, image, audio and video inputs are packaged, after editing, and presented on the Web.
-A weekly student-produced News Blog documents their progress.
+They pick up page design and layout concepts.
+Using multiple tools, they learn to package text, image, audio and video inputs and present them on broadsheets and the Web.